-- Construction of a regulatory map for neuronal differentiation and response to neuronal stress.
+- Construction of regulatory maps for neuronal differentiation and brain tumor development.

-- Development and improvement of methods for miRNA/RBP target identification and functional outcome.
+- Development and improvement of computational and functional methods for miRNA/RBP target identification and functional outcome.

 Saleh T, Vo DT, Uren PJ, Bindewald E, Wojciech KK, Shapiro BA, Qiao M,